GiulioVidotto/Influence_of_miRs_in_regulating_the_response_of_endothelial_cells_to_different_flow_environments/README.md

 ## Upload the data on R or Rstudio

 For this project, four miRNA-mRNA interaction public repositories were considered (miRTarBase v9.0, targetScan v8.0, miRDB v6.0, tarBase v9.0).
-In the previous step, the miRNA-mRNA interaction files from these repositories were downloaded and the following script loads these files on R or Rstudio.
-Alongside loading the data, the script will run a check on the miRNA notation based on the one used in miRBase (Release 22.1).
+In the previous step, the miRNA-mRNA interaction files from these repositories were downloaded.
+The scripts contained in the folder called "upload_public_databases_R_scripts" load the public data on R or Rstudio.
+Alongside loading the data, the scripts will run a check on the miRNA notation based on the one used in miRBase (Release 22.1).
-The scripts are stored in the folder called "".
+To upload the data, open R or Rstudio and follow the instructions on the scripts.
 To upload the data from miRDB and miRTarBase, it is required to use Biomart (https://useast.ensembl.org/info/data/biomart/index.html) to obtain columns not present in the original datasets.
+At the end of each script, a new file with the repository data and the controlled miRNA notation is stored in a folder called "final_outputs".
+This new folder is created as a subfolder of the miR_databases folder.